LifeAdventurer/Moonafly/README.md

     guest 1 should be author

-4. Set rank list for game 1A2B feature via `game_1A2B_ranks.json`:
+4. Set rank list for game 1A2B feature via `game_1A2B_ranks.json`

-5. Set terminal login history via `terminal_login_history.json`:
+5. Set terminal login history via `terminal_login_history.json`

+6. Set your maintenance status via `maintenance.txt`

-6. Run the bot in your terminal
+7. Run the bot in your terminal

     ```bash
     py main.py